 - Chill overnight before serving.
 Let the cheesecake cool to room temperature, then cover with saran wrap and refrigerate overnight.
 This really helps the cheesecake ‘set’ and gives you that perfectly cool, creamy texture!

 Now that we have our generic cheesecake tips out of the way, let’s talk a little about this specific cheesecake!

 Because banana doesn’t tend to come out as a really strong flavor, I added some banana extract to the banana cheesecake layer.
-If extracts weird you out, skip it, but just know that it may be more of a chocolate not-quite-vanilla-but-I-can’t-put-my-finger-on-it cake.
+Don’t worry, there are real bananas in here, too.
 The riper the bananas, the stronger the banana flavor, and you can even roast the bananas for a little extra flavor boost!

 But when you pour the layers, put the chocolate on the bottom.
 The chocolate layer has starch (cocoa powder!), so it will be a little denser and more firm as it cooks.
 We want the lighter and fluffier layer on top.
 (And yes, technically a banana has starch, but by the time it is fully ripe most of that starch has converted to sugar.)

 Bake the cheesecake until an internal temperature of 150 °F, then turn off the oven, prop open the door, and let it cool in the oven for 30-45 minutes before removing to the counter.
 Let the cheesecake cool to room temperature, cover with chocolate ganache, and refrigerate overnight.

 At this point, you can grab a knife and dig on it, or wrap the cheesecake in a layer of plastic wrap followed by a layer of aluminum foil and store it in the freezer.